17 Sights in Bolzano - Bozen, Italy (with Map and Images)

 14. St. Johann im Dorf - San Giovanni in Villa

-St. Johann im Dorf is a Roman Catholic church in St. Johann, a district of Bolzano, South Tyrolean capital.
-It is located in the former county of Zwölfmalgreien north of the Old Town in the St. Johann-Gasse.
-Since 1977 it has been protected by monument.
+St. Johann im Dorf is a Roman Catholic church in St. Johann, a district of Bolzano, the capital of South Tyrol.
+It is located in the former rural community of Zwölfmalgreien north of the old town in St.-Johann-Gasse.
+It has been a listed building since 1977.

 The Church of the Sacred Heart of Jesus is a Roman Catholic church in Bolzano, South Tyrol.
-It is located at Rauschertorgasse 6 in the district of Zentrum-Bolzner Boden-Rentsch and is dedicated to the Sacred Heart of Jesus.
+It is located at Via Rauschertor 6 in the district of Zentrum-Bolzner Boden-Rentsch and is dedicated to the Sacred Heart of Jesus.

 Share